\\\ Finding Missing Pets

 How Covid-19 makes helping strays a little more difficult

-The recent pandemic Covid-19 has bought away a new order in the way we do things.
+The recent pandemic Covid-19 has bought a new way, a new order in the way we do things.
 Even to the point that helping and taking in stray pets have a new code of practice to follow.

 - Wash hands with soap and water before and after touching an animal